Implementing Optional Update Functionality in ASP.NET Core Web API

 });ModelBinder for FromForm

-For data binding of OptionalValue<T>, we simplify the received format from:
+For the data binding of OptionalValue<T>, simplify the received format from:

 string1.hasValue=true